Tuesday, March 11, 2025

 Photo by Lians Jadan on Unsplash

-The storm that had been raging for three months had finally calmed, or so it seemed.
-In the boy's uniqueness, he found normalcy inside ancient brick walls where people came to live and die.
+The storm, which had been raging for three months, had finally calmed, or so it seemed.
+In Jus's uniqueness, he found normalcy inside ancient brick walls where people came to live and die.
 As the nights became colder, he worked through distractions that would be debilitating for many.
 He jumped from a floating chunk of ice to another in a great cold sea that, although he had never seen before, he navigated with incredible skill.

 The days were still wild like a roller coaster ride that had not been activated for 25 years.
 This was what normal had become.
-He felt the weight of the ropes that suspended those he carried high above the gorge.
-In the evening, just as he thought he could rest from the war, the girl raised a firearm, made eye contact and pulled the trigger over and over again until all of the brass lay hot on the floor.
-Tomorrow she would reload and tomorrow they would play that scene again.
-You might think it was the rounds that caused the most damage, but it wasn’t.
-It was a subtle but undeniable joy that would emanate from her during the assault.
+Jus felt the weight of the ropes that suspended those he carried high above the gorge.
+In the evening, just as he thought he could rest from the war, Maarja raised a firearm, made eye contact, and pulled the trigger over and over again until all of the brass lay hot on the floor.
+She would reload tomorrow, and they would play that scene again.
+You might think the rounds caused the most damage, but it wasn’t.
+It was a subtle but undeniable joy that would emanate from Maarja during the assault.
 That held a pain he would feel over and over again.

 The days grew dramatically shorter.
-By day the boy roamed the countryside living 20 years in the past.
-By night he shared intimacy with the glass darkly shaded.
-Within it, secrets bubbling violently trying to break free to the surface.
+By day, Jus roamed the countryside, living 20 years in the past.
+By night, he shared intimacy with the glass, darkly shaded.
+Secrets are bubbling violently within it, trying to break free to the surface.
 Dangerous meetings of substance in one moment, floating away as smoke in the next.
 He never knew if it was clarity or illusion.
-The floor was made of a mere thin sheet of glass and they danced upon it like it were a foot thicker than it actually was.
+The floor was made of a thin sheet of glass, and they danced upon it like it was a foot thicker than it was.

 They created a bubble in the frigid air.
-The airwaves brought definition to the dark days.
-Adventurous journeys into the north that their decendants would be afraid to ever take on.
-The nightbird was tapping on the glass as the Kobayashi Maru streamed through that strong north east wind.
-Somewhere in the darkness, principles existing beneath the dirt, a foundation upon which he would not build upon for a long time, affected everything.
-If not for that, the soil he was on would just wash away into the sea.
+The airwaves defined the dark days, bringing adventurous journeys into the north that their descendants would be afraid to take on.
+The nightbird was tapping on the glass as the Kobayashi Maru streamed through that strong northeast wind.
+Somewhere in the darkness, principles existing beneath the dirt, a foundation upon which he would not build for a long time, affected everything.
+The soil Jus stood on would wash away into the sea if not for that.

 It was not enough.
-So lost in the smokey night, there was a haze in which they could not even see accross the room.
-While the nightbird tapped, the boy placed his elbow on the table and extended his hand upward to grasp hers firmly.
+So lost in the smoky night was a haze in which they could not even see across the room.
+While the nightbird tapped, the boy placed his elbow on the table and extended his hand to grasp hers firmly.
 His face was struck with a heavy glass bottle, pushing his limits into a savage fever of betrayal and anger.
-Retaliation and hurt was all he could feel.
+Retaliation and hurt were all he could feel.
 He stomped around the surrounding land, tearing people from their tents and teepees of the past, dragging them out into the light of the fire to charge everyone with their crimes.
-Judgement day had come.
+Judgment day had come.
 It was enough!

-Soldiers burst into the compound, guns blazing, knives flashing, gathering them up with contempt and loathing.
+Soldiers burst into the compound, guns blazing, knives flashing, gathering Jus and Maarja up with contempt and loathing.
 He knew that they did not know what they were doing, and he searched for ways to control the assault.
-The soldiers, poked them and prodded them, sure that they could incite a response that they could smash.
+The soldiers poked and prodded them, sure they could incite a response they could smash.
 But the boy had a friend so many years ago who taught him well.
 "Fight them with those things they do not understand, and they will have no leverage."

-As the sun rose, the walls around them were revealed to only be made of paper.
-There were indeed desparados under the eaves.
+As the sun rose, the walls around them were revealed to be made of paper.
+There were indeed desperados under the eaves.
 Whispers everywhere, plotting harm, never trustworthy, never safe, always injurious.
-They brought in additional forces, more eyes and ears to guard the homestead.
+They brought additional forces, eyes, and ears to guard the homestead.
 As they did, the sun grew warmer and brighter.
-They could see that the furniture around them was all smashed and there were ashes of their goals all over the floor.
+They could see that the furniture around them was all smashed, and there were ashes of their goals all over the floor.

-Just as he was hanging up the sword, a messenger came to him.
+A messenger came to him just as he was hanging up the sword.
 One of the most formidable men he had ever known was passing.
 It was something that never seemed possible.
 This was the threshold of life and deep regret.
-If he could have gone back, the boy would have spent day and night with him and walked his journey, respecting all of the purpose in which this man had lived with.
+If he could have gone back, Jus would have spent day and night with him and walked his journey, respecting all the purposes in which this man had lived.

-So much knowledge, power and wisdom, comes to this quiet and dark moment in which the boy and his family sat in a circle whispering, remembering and crying.
-The man still fought, because he was a fighter.
-Far into the night, I supposed he walked through the bombed out streets of war torn France once more.
+So much knowledge, power, and wisdom came to this quiet and dark moment in which Jus and his family sat in a circle whispering, remembering, and crying.
+Israel still fought because he was a fighter.
+Far into the night, I supposed he walked through the bombed-out streets of war-torn France once more.
 He heard the voices of his children, muffled in the back of his head.
-He knew the sound of the voices and the streets that he walked at same time.
+He knew the sound of the voices and the streets that he walked on at the same time.

 Did he see friends along the way who bled out forty years ago, hardening his heart forevermore?
 Did he see his wife on the day that they met?
 Sherwood Island, the mountains, the smell of charcoal, all of it.
-Echoes of machines in a factory that churned out the industrial revolution.
+Echoes of machines in a factory that churned out during the Industrial Revolution.

-There comes a time, where a decision made thousands of years ago finally determines that we only have one option, and we surrender, and rest.
+There comes a time when a decision made thousands of years ago finally determines that we only have one option, and we surrender and rest.
 Our thoughts do perish, but are remembered.
-For the hours the boy sat accross from the table from the man, he now struggled to bring back every single word.
-The bridges, the homely French girl on the bicycle, the storms, the human nature, and the fight.
+For the hours Jus sat across from the table from Israel, his Grandfather, he struggled to bring back every single word: the bridges, the homely French girl on the bicycle, the storms, the human nature, and the fight.

-The boy went to his new life, in a box on wheels.
-He did not know it but things were really going to come apart now.
-They would be flung accross the sky, where new wreckage awaited them.
-Things were going just as they should.
-Just the way they were supposed to.
+Jus went to his new life in a box on wheels.
+He did not know it, but things were really going to come apart now.
+They would be flung across the sky, where new wreckage awaited them.
+Things were going just as they should—just the way they were supposed to.

 No comments: